adaptyvbio/ProteinFlow/README.md

 python -m pip install "rcsbsearch @ git+https://github.com/sbliven/rcsbsearch@dbdfe3880cc88b0ce57163987db613d579400c8e"
 ```

+You do not need to install `mmseqs` or `rcsbsearch` if you are planning to

 ## Usage
 ### Downloading pre-computed datasets
 We have already run the pipeline with a consensus set of parameters and saved the results at a server.
 You can download the resulting dataset with `proteinflow`.
 Check the output of `proteinflow check_tags` for a list of available tags.